noahehall/multicloud/providers/aws/services/database/neptune.md

 - read replicas should always be equal to or larger than the writer instance
   - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
+- you should probably re-read the following links every so often
+  - graph data model

 ### anti patterns